viniciusmss/Hate-Compare/README.md

 1. Data Preprocessing
 99. Early Implementation with Class Breakdown

+### Short Summaries

+**1. Data Preprocessing**
+Focuses on showing text data preprocessing step by step.
+It makes use of helper function available in this repo.
+The data preprocessing in later notebooks is largely hidden under the hood due to fast.ai's API.

 ### References

 I have drawn extensively from other authors to execute this implementation.
 I have tried to recognize their contribution by citing all works in the _References_ section at the end of this README and referencing the citation in the individual scripts where the contribution is featured.